-TThere was a drawer in the kitchen cupboard where they kept many various keys.
-Aleksandar was always intrigued by that drawer because no one was quite sure what all these keys were for. ”So they have piled up during lifetime” – the father used to say, but Aleksandar couldn’t understand where all these keys had piled up from in the first place.
+There was a drawer in the kitchen cupboard where they kept many various keys.
+Aleksandar was always intrigued by that drawer because no one was quite sure what all the keys were for.
+They piled up during a lifetime, father used to say but Aleksandar couldn’t understand where all the keys had piled up from in the first place.
 Obviously, somewhere there were matching locks.
-From time to time he would open the drawer and looked at the keys: long and short ones, curved and fine ones, heavy ones with thick bows – maybe for some high metal gates or big double door decorated by carvings; or narrow and small ones for some cellar padlocks or for boxes made of rosewood and decorated with nacre, where some grannies would keep their jewellery and old letters.
-Since Jews had been forbidden to go to school, Aleksandar spent most of his time reading books, playing with his red race car or looking at the keys in the kitchen drawer imagining what kind of mysterious and magic locks they would open.
+From time to time he would open the drawer and look at the keys: long and short ones, curved and fine ones, heavy ones with thick bows.
+Maybe some were for high metal gates or big double doors decorated by carvings; or narrow and small ones for some cellar padlocks or for boxes made of rosewood decorated with nacre, where some grannies would keep their jewellery and old letters.
+Since Jews had been forbidden to go to school, Aleksandar spent most of his time reading books, playing with his red race car or looking at the keys in the kitchen drawer–imagining what kind of mysterious and magic locks they would open.

-The day before that the police issued an order that “all Jews registered in Belgrade must sign up on the 8th of December at the yard of Judenreferat, Police Department for Jewish Affairs in George Washington Street 21”.
+The day before, the police informed the Jews that “on the 8th of December all Jews registered in Belgrade must report to the Police Department for Jewish Affairs on George Washington Street 21”.

-”Every Jew is allowed to take only as much luggage as one can carry by oneself.
-When coming to sign up, everyone must hand over one’s apartment keys with a piece of paper with one’s name and street address attached to them.
+The order also proclaimed: “Every Jew is allowed to take only as much luggage as one can carry by oneself.
+When coming to sign up, everyone must hand over their apartment keys with their name and street address on a piece of paper attached to it.
 After leaving the flat, the door must be properly locked.
-Everyone should take a blanket, cutlery, and food enough for one day.
-Who fails to come shall be punished most severely.”
+Everyone should take a blanket, cutlery and enough food for one day.
+Whoever fails to come shall be severely punished.”

-All Jews were to be sent to a concentration camp.
+All Jews were being sent to a concentration camp.

-The aunt came early that morning.
+The aunt arrived early that morning.
 She brought along a linen suitcase and a jar of plum jam.
-Mother said that she wouldn’t even dream of asking the aunt where she had got the jam and how much she had paid for it.
-Following the mother’s directions, Aleksandar and Selma prepared some warm clothes, especially woollen socks, for “cold feet make you freeze faster” as she used to say.
-Mother anxiously walked up and down about the flat checking if everything was left clean and neat.
+Mother said that she wouldn’t even dream of asking where she got the jam and how much she had paid for it.
+Following their mother’s directions, Aleksandar and Selma prepared some warm clothes, especially woollen socks, for “cold feet make you freeze faster” as she used to say.
+Mother anxiously walked up and down the flat, checking if everything was left clean and neat.
 Then she started to go through all the keys in Aleksandar’s favourite drawer.

 Then she closed the drawer and took out a piece of paper and a pencil.